akshay-khapare/akshay-khapare-react-native-responsive-size/README.md

 A lightweight utility package for React Native that provides responsive sizing calculations for width, height, font size, spacing, and border radius.
 Inspired by [react-native-responsive-fontSize](https://github.com/heyman333/react-native-responsive-fontSize) with additional features for comprehensive responsive layouts.

+> **Note**: This package was originally created for personal projects by the author.
+While it's primarily maintained for personal use, you're welcome to use it in your own projects if you find it helpful.
+The package is provided as-is, and feature requests will be evaluated based on the author's needs.

 ## Features

 - 📱 Responsive calculations based on screen dimensions